Shopify/condense-number/README.md

 ### How it works

 If you're curious, have a look at the [CLDR data](https://github.com/unicode-cldr/cldr-numbers-modern) used under the hood.
 The logic we apply to the JSON is informed by documentation ([here](http://www.unicode.org/reports/tr35/tr35-29.html#Number_Format_Patterns) and [here](http://unicode.org/reports/tr35/tr35-numbers.html)) from Unicode.
+We use [Intl.js](https://github.com/andyearnshaw/Intl.js), which also relies on CLDR data, to inform our currency codes and number patterns.